Host–guest chemistry: Cyclodextrins and cucurbiturils

 Cyclodextrins (CDs) are tubular molecules composed of several glucose units connected by ether bonds.
-The three kinds of CDs, α-CD (six units), β-CD (seven units), and γ-CD (eight units) differ in their cavity sizes: 5, 6, and 8 Å, respectively. α-CD can thread onto one PEG chain, while γ-CD can thread onto two PEG chains. β-CD can bind with thiophene-based molecule.
+The three kinds of CDs — α\-CD (six units), β\-CD (seven units), and γ\-CD (eight units)—differ in their cavity sizes: 5, 6, and 8 Å, respectively. α\-CD can thread onto one PEG chain, while γ\-CD can thread onto two PEG chains. β\-CD can bind with thiophene-based molecules.
 Cyclodextrins are well established hosts for the formation of inclusion compounds.
-Illustrative is the case of ferrocene which is inserted into the cyclodextrin at 100 °C under hydrothermal conditions.
+An example is when ferrocene is inserted into the cyclodextrin at 100 C under hydrothermal conditions.

-Cucurbiturils are macrocyclic molecules made of glycoluril (=C4H2N4O2=) monomers linked by methylene bridges (\sCH2\s).
+Cucurbiturils are macrocyclic molecules made of glycoluril (=C4H2N4O2=) monomers, linked by methylene bridges (\sCH2\s).
 The oxygen atoms are located along the edges of the band and are tilted inwards, forming a partly enclosed cavity (cavitand).
-Cucurbit[n]urils have similar size of γ-CD, which also behave similarly (e.g., one cucurbit[n]uril can thread onto two PEG chains).
+Cucurbit[n]urils have similar size of γ-CD, and which behave similarly (e.g., one cucurbit[n]uril can thread onto two PEG chains).